 A change in DNA structure causes an abnormality (mutation) in one of the genes that is responsible for the production of certain proteins, which are a key part of the connective tissue.
 The abnormal gene that causes Marfan syndrome is the FBN1 gene on chromosome 15 that encodes for the protein, fibrillin-1.
 In patients with Marfan syndrome, the FBN1 gene is abnormal, which causes the cells in the body to either not produce enough fibrillin or produce abnormal fibrillin.
 As a result, the connective tissue is not properly formed, leading to the changes or symptoms associated with Marfan syndrome.

-Marfan syndrome is diagnosed by using the Ghent criteria.
-The Ghent criteria represent a set of guidelines which have been established to help physicians and other healthcare providers determine whether a patient has Marfan syndrome.
+Marfan syndrome is diagnosed by using specific criteria.
+The criteria represent a set of guidelines which have been established to help physicians and other healthcare providers determine whether a patient has Marfan syndrome.
 These guidelines are based on clinical features seen on physical exams, as well as information obtained from the family history, echocardiogram, eye exam, and/or genetic testing.

 Your physician may recommend genetic testing to help diagnose Marfan syndrome.
 Genetic testing consists of obtaining a blood sample from your child to examine the DNA for the abnormal gene mutation that causes Marfan syndrome.